-Extended ANOVA analysis for ‘Faces of passersby do not capture attention in live natural settings’
+Extended ANOVA analysis for 'Faces of passersby do not capture attention in live natural settings'

-The main manuscript reports that participants were more likely to fixate on people in the navigation task when their faces were in full view, but provides no evidence that faces captured this attention any more than other body regions.
+The main manuscript reports that participants were more likely to fixate on people in the navigation task when their faces were in full view.
+Still, we found no evidence that faces captured this attention more than other body regions.